Esri/jsapi-resources/typescript/README.md

-# TypeScript
+# TypeScript (AMD)

-The [arcgis-js-api.d.ts](arcgis-js-api.d.ts) file provides TypeScript type definitions for the ArcGIS Maps SDK for JavaScript's AMD modules.

-The `.d.ts` declaration file only provides type information and can be downloaded from this repo.
-A copy of the file is also currently available at [DefinitelyTyped][1] and may be installed using the command:
-`npm install --save @types/arcgis-js-api`.
+Download the TypeScript declaration file from the [archive](./archive/) folder.
+Choose the file that corresponds to the ArCGIS Maps SDK for JavaScript [version](https://developers.arcgis.com/javascript/latest/install-and-set-up/#amd-modules-via-arcgis-cdn) being used in your app.

+> **_NOTE:_**  The [declaration files](https://www.typescriptlang.org/docs/handbook/2/type-declarations.html#dts-files) only provide type information, they do not provide any SDK mapping capabilities.

-If you are looking to locally install the SDK library, which contains the full SDK functionality along with the type definitions, then refer to the SDK's [Introduction to tooling](https://developers.arcgis.com/javascript/latest/tooling-intro/) guide topic.
+You can also get the TypeScript definitions by locally installing the SDK package from NPM.
+From your project's root directory, run `npm install arcgis-js-api` on the command line.
+This package contains the full SDK functionality along with the type definitions.
+Refer to the SDK's [Introduction to tooling](https://developers.arcgis.com/javascript/latest/tooling-intro/) guide topic for additional information.

 ## Known issues